 Truth is, people don’t care how big you are, when you were established, or where you’re based.
-If you don’t organically expose what services you provide, your success stories, etc. then people will go to the law firm that does – the one that appears on the first page of the search engine rankings.
+If you don’t organically expose what services you provide, your success stories, etc. then people will go to the law firm that does – the one that appears on the first page of Google.

-What do your clients, and potential clients, like to see, to read, and to watch?
+But what is engaging content?
+One way to discover this is to ask your audience.
+What do your clients, and potential clients, like to see, read, and watch?
 You could run a poll to find out their top 3 burning questions, or what’s keeping them up at night.

-The rise of dynamic content
+The influence of dynamic content

 Organisations that personalise the digital experience for visitors see a 19% increase in their key digital conversions.

-When it comes to content production and content marketing in law firms, there are often two kinds of organisations: Those that have been struggling to produce relevant, high-quality content.
-And those with a treasure trove of content, but find that it’s hidden and scattered across their digital brand estate.
+When it comes to content production and content marketing in law firms, there are often two kinds of organisations.
+Those that have been struggling to produce relevant, high-quality content, and those with a treasure trove of content, but find that it’s hidden and scattered across their digital brand estate.